The estimated reading time for this post is 6 minutes

 About Dr. Balogh

-Dr. Peter Balogh (B Sc., DDS) is a cosmetic dentist at the Vancouver Centre for Cosmetic Implant Dentistry in Burnaby, BC.
+Dr. Peter Balogh (B.Sc.
+D.D.S.
+D.A.B.O.I) is a cosmetic dentist at the Vancouver Centre for Cosmetic Implant Dentistry in Burnaby, BC.
 He is a Fellow at the American Academy of Implant Dentistry and International Congress of Oral Implantologists.
-Dr. Balogh has been a practicing family dentist for over 25 years and has a special focus in cosmetic dentistry and implant dentistry.
+Dr. Balogh has been a practicing family dentist for over 25 years and focuses on cosmetic dentistry and implant dentistry.
 In the past, he was a surgical instructor at the University of Boston School of Dental Medicine.